 Cheap Ways To Travel Around Europe

 Once you have already made it to Europe, it is pretty easy to get around and travel cheaply.

-Driving In Europe
+2. Avoid Driving in Europe

 Driving in Europe can be expensive, this is due to the high price of gasoline and the road tolls.
 If you plan on renting a car and driving in Europe, be aware that the tolls can add up quickly, especially if you are going long distances.

-Cheap Flights Within Europe
+3. Look for Cheap Flights Within Europe

 Flying in Europe can oftentimes be much cheaper than taking the train or renting a car.
 As long as you are strictly flying with carry-on luggage.